GoSolve-io/go-application-guide/README.md

 #### Always optimize code for better performance!

 Just kidding, don't do that.
-Optimize for reading, care about fellow coworkers, not CPU cycles.
+Optimize for reading; care more about your coworkers than CPU cycles.

 ## Links to other guides

 TODO: **need more links**